 Its famous historical sites and cultural assets make it a popular tourist attraction for both locals and tourists.
 Not to be missed on the list of places to go are Jefferson County Courthouse, Charles Town City Hall, Charles Town Post Office, Charles Washington Hall, and Jefferson County Museum.

 Its downtown is both old-fashioned yet bustling with local entertainment.
-Tourists from surrounding states flock to the Hollywood Casino at Charles Town Races.
+Tourists from surrounding states flock to the Charles Town races and slots .
 It offers a Vegas-style casino gaming, horse racing, comedy bar, restaurants, and theater.
 The fun doesn’t stop there.
 The Old Opera House Theater Company is a must-see too.
 Several pubs are also available for some good times.

 Treat your taste buds in Charles Town as there are various dining choices for your palette.
 Enjoy a feastful dining experience ranging from worldwide cuisines to good old steak houses.